MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-site-recovery-known-issues.md

     For more information on supported Linux kernel versions, see [Azure to Azure support matrix](/azure/site-recovery/azure-to-azure-support-matrix#linux).

-2. With a supported kernel version, the failover, which causes the VM to perform a restart could cause the failed-over VM to be updated to a newer kernel version that may not be supported.
+2. With a supported kernel version, the failover, which causes the VM to perform a restart, can cause the failed-over VM to be updated to a newer kernel version that may not be supported.
-    - To avoid an update due to a failover VM restart, run this command `sudo apt-mark hold linux-image-azure linux-headers-azure` so that the kernel version update can be held.
+    - To avoid an update due to a failover VM restart, run this command: `sudo apt-mark hold linux-image-azure linux-headers-azure` so that the kernel version update can proceed.

 3. For an unsupported kernel version, check for an older kernel version that you can roll back to by running the appropriate command for your VM:
     - Debian / Ubuntu: `dpkg --list | grep linux-image`